Updated: Jun 5

 I needed to call on my advocating skills so much from that point onward.
 Travis and I had to make lots of decisions around Eloise's care and although so much of the medical terminology was outside of our knowledge base, we had Jess and Jannie to help us make sense of what our options were and how to ask the questions to get the information we needed to make a choice.
 We were able to access additional support to help our breastfeeding journey, especially going home with a NG tube.
 And we were able to give our baby girl the best start to life with the circumstances we were given.

 I wanted to share my story, because everyone always asks "what if something goes wrong" when you are planning a home birth.
 You can prepare, you can have a completely normal labour, and sometimes rarely your baby will need more help.
 Our private midwives were highly trained professionals and we had access to emergent medical care at the hospital when we needed it - that is what the hospital is for.
 After debriefing our birth notes we are confident that this was an unavoidable, unforeseeable outcome that, we feel, was handled as well as it could have been in any birth suite.
-We were held, respected, heard and supported throughout our journey right through to 6 weeks postpartum and our baby girl was home, safe and happy with us.
+We were held, respected, heard and supported throughout our homebirth journey, neonatal resuscitation and NICU stay, right through to 6 weeks postpartum and our baby girl was home, safe and happy with us.

 We are grateful to the knowledge, support and confidence Jess gave us through her classes on ongoing support afterwards.
 We were able to come to her with any questions and know we would get balanced resources to help us with our options.
 This was really helpful when sometimes the advice given by other professionals isn't evidence based (like a nurse saying she had never heard of breastmilk being used on a gunky eye).